Coahuiltecan: History

-16th century
+Spanish colonization

 In the early 1530s Álvar Núñez Cabeza de Vaca and his three companions, survivors of a failed Spanish expedition to Florida, were the first Europeans known to have lived among and passed through Coahuiltecan lands.
 In 1554, three Spanish vessels were wrecked on Padre Island.
 The survivors, perhaps one hundred people, attempted to walk southward to Spanish settlements in Mexico.
-All but one were killed by the Indians.
-In the early 1570s the Spaniard Luis de Carvajal y Cueva campaigned near the Rio Grande, ostensibly to punish the Indians for their 1554 attack on the shipwrecked sailors, more likely to capture enslaved people.
+All but one were killed by the locals.
+In the early 1570s the Spaniard Luis de Carvajal y Cueva campaigned near the Rio Grande, ostensibly to punish them for their 1554 attack on the shipwrecked sailors, more likely to capture enslaved people.

 In 1580, Carvajal, governor of Nuevo Leon, and a gang of "renegades who acknowledged neither God nor King", began conducting regular slave raids to capture Coahuiltecans along the Rio Grande.
-The Coahuiltecan were not defenseless.
-They often raided Spanish settlements, and they drove the Spanish out of Nuevo Leon in 1587.
+They were not defenseless and often raided Spanish settlements.
+For example, they drove the Spanish out of Nuevo Leon in 1587.
 But they lacked the organization and political unity to mount an effective defense when a larger number of Spanish settlers returned in 1596.
 Conflicts between the Coahuiltecan peoples and the Spaniards continued throughout the 17th century.
 The Spanish replaced slavery by forcing the Indians to move into the encomienda system.
 Although this was exploitative, it was less destructive to Indian societies than slavery.

-17th century

-Smallpox and measles epidemics were frequent, resulting in numerous deaths among the Indians, as they had no acquired immunity.
+Smallpox and measles epidemics were frequent, resulting in numerous deaths, as they had no acquired immunity.
 The first recorded epidemic in the region was 1636–39, and it was followed regularly by other epidemics every few years.
 A 17th-century historian of Nuevo Leon, Juan Bautista Chapa, predicted that all Indian and tribes would soon be "annihilated" by disease; he listed 161 bands that had once lived near Monterrey but had disappeared.